-Ridout recommends the Citi Double Cash card because it nets consumers one of the biggest bangs in a no-fee, flat-rate cash back card – 2 percent unlimited cash back (1 percent on purchases and 1 percent if you pay your bill on time).
+Ridout recommends the Citi Double Cash Card because it nets consumers one of the biggest bangs in a no-annual-fee, flat-rate cash back card – 2 percent unlimited cash back (1 percent on purchases and 1 percent if you pay your bill on time).

 Card rewards for tech-savvy DINKs

 Some cash back cards offer incentives to on-the-go cardholders who want to take advantage of mobile payments.